EldritchElli/SDW/Addons/Fantasy.md

 You take upon yourself the burdens of another, remove Marked from a Creature within range, you make yourself a target for a time.

-**Reconstitution Rage**

-Tags: Hostile; End; Debility; Enhancment; Progress 5;

-Requires: Rage

-You can only use this ability when you are under the effects of Rage, you cancel Rage and reconstitute your regain 5 Stamina.

-**Twinned**

-Tags: Stamina 3; Hostile; Debility; Progress 5;

-You hasten movements for a brief moment allowing you to perform an attack twice.
-Attack a target with Weapon Twice.

 # Modes Rules